 Appeal Procedure

-Requests for use of this procedure must be made in writing and submitted to the EAR Council.
-Requests should include a rationale for disagreement with the Recommendation or decision, any new evidence not previously available during the Formal Reconciliation and Grievance Process, any concern of violation of the Process, and a statement about the desired resolution.
-Pending outcome of an appeal, implementation of the original Recommendation or decision will be put on hold.
+Requests for use of this procedure must be made in writing and submitted to the EAR Council within 10 days at EARCouncil@BuddhistTempleofToledo.org.
+Requests should include a rationale for disagreement with the recommendation or decision, any new evidence not previously available during the Formal Grievance Process, any concern of violation of the process, and a statement about the desired resolution.
+Pending outcome of an appeal, the Abbot (or President of the Board of Directors in the case of teachers) will determine the interim plan and the original decision will stand until the appeal process is completed.

 Any member of the EAR Council or of the bodies with which it consults, who has an actual or perceived bias or conflict of interest will not be permitted to be part of this Appeal Process.
 It is the responsibility of the EAR Council to ensure this is the case on receipt of a request of a formal Appeal.

-• In case of an EAR Council Recommendation resulting from the Formal Reconciliation and Grievance Process which does not involve an issue with a teacher, the Recommendation and Appeal are forwarded to the Guiding Teachers Council for a decision.
+• In case of an EAR Council recommendation resulting from the Formal Grievance Process which does not involve an issue with a teacher, the recommendation and appeal are forwarded to the Guiding Teachers and Abbot’s Council for a decision.
 This decision is final.

-• In case of an EAR Council Recommendation resulting from the Formal Reconciliation and Grievance Process which does involve an issue with a teacher, the Recommendation and Appeal are forwarded to the Board of Directors for a decision.
+• In the case of an EAR Council recommendation resulting from the Formal Grievance Process which does involve an issue with a teacher, the recommendation and appeal are forwarded to the Board of Directors for a decision.
 This decision is final.

-• In the case of an appeal of a decision of expulsion from the Sangha (by the Guiding Teachers Council) or of sanctions against a teacher (by the Board of Directors) the Appeal will be considered by the relevant body which will then issue a final decision.
+• In the case of an appeal of a decision of expulsion from the Sangha (by the Guiding Teachers and Abbot’s Council) or of sanctions against a teacher (by Board of Directors) the appeal will be considered by the relevant body as identified above which will then issue a final decision.

-• In all cases of appeal, the EAR Committee members involved in the original Recommendation should be present for clarity of understanding, but have no vote on the matter.
+• In all cases of appeal, the EAR Council members involved in the original recommendation should be present for clarity of understanding but have no vote on the matter.

 Significant Ethical Breaches

-The EAR Council is also charged to look into alleged breaches of ethics by anyone involved in the Sangha that concerns significant inappropriate behavior, inappropriate sexual conduct, abusive behavior, harassment, misuse or misappropriation of temple funds or assets, efforts to create schisms in the Sangha, gross and harmful incompetence in leadership or teaching, the use of position for personal gain or exploitation or anything that a therapist or clergy person would be mandated by law to report, such as suspected abuse or neglect of a child, an elder, or a disabled person.
-Anyone aware of such matters must bring them to an EAR Council member immediately.
+The EAR Council is also charged to look into alleged breaches of ethics by anyone involved in the Sangha that concerns significant inappropriate behavior, inappropriate sexual conduct, abusive behavior, harassment, misuse or misappropriation of temple funds or assets, creating schisms in the Sangha, gross and harmful incompetence in leadership or teaching, the use of position for personal gain or exploitation or anything that a therapist or clergy person would be mandated by law to report, such as suspected abuse or neglect of a child, an elder, or a disabled person.
+Anyone aware of such matters must bring them to EAR Council immediately via email to EARCouncil@BuddhistTempleofToledo.org